QuarkNerd/blog/garora/_posts/2018-08-28-Good-code-practices-with-React-and-Redux.md

 }
 {% endhighlight %}

 This is much nicer.
-Notice the change in the definition of change reminder.
+Notice the change in the definition of `addStudent`.
 This is because of the nature of the keyword `this`.
 By using an arrow function in one of the 2 places we ensure that `this` refers to the instance of the Component `School` that we clicked.
 Alternatively what `this` refers to depends on how the function was called.
 To learn more click [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).

 ### Bonus tip - Get dev tools